Santo, el Enmascarado de Plata translation

 - Total Overdose has a super move that summons a luchador named Mysterioso.

 - Freaky Flyers had a character named Cactus Rose.
 Her backstory included a brief stint as a masked wrestler.

 - El Fuerte from Street Fighter IV is one of these.

 - Ramon and Angel from The King of Fighters.
 Neither wears a mask, though.
 Raiden and Tizoc, from Fatal Fury, both wear masks but are conventional wrestlers.

 - Psychonauts has a quartet of minibosses who are all gimmicky luchadores based on both animals and card suits.
 This despite the fact that the level they're found in is based on Spain.
 Huh.

 - Justified.
-You are not in Spain, you are in the subconscious world of a institutionalized famous artist.(And later you learn that he is not an artist nor of Spanish descent.
-He was a wrestler though.)
+You are not in Spain, you are in the subconscious world of a institutionalized famous artist.And later you learn that he is not an artist nor has he likely ever been to Spain.
+He was a wrestler though.

 - He did start eating lunch in the art room after The Incident, though.